aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 ```sql
 SELECT schema_name, substr(digest_text, 1, 100) AS statement, count_star AS cnt, sum_select_scan AS full_table_scan FROM performance_schema.events_statements_summary_by_digest WHERE sum_select_scan > 0 and schema_name iS NOT NULL ORDER BY sum_select_scan desc limit 5;
 ```
+!!! tip "Fresh counters"
-*Note:* Before every load, to get fresh counters you can consider truncating the performance schema tables that you want to query.
+  Before every load, to get fresh counters you can consider truncating the performance_schema tables that you want to query.

 **Syntax (top 5 queries for which Temporary tables spilled to disk)**